domanskidawid/product-management/README.md

 ## Author's note
 - The tasks I got were pretty easy, so I figured you meant more about organizations, good practices, tests, and clean code.
-- I know that generated code can be problematic but if you stick to some limitation you can get a lot of benefits
+- A generated code can be problematic but if you stick to some limitation you can get a lot of benefits
-- I know that for a small application you can have only 2 layers, but here I want to show you a solution for the bigger one.
+- For a small application you can have only 2 layers, but here I want to show you a solution for the bigger one.
 - Consumed time: 8h

 ## I didn't do it because of time
 - I shouldn't use entity field names in the frontend
 - In tests, I didn't check all values because I just want to demo the general concept, and the ability to use various tools.
+- Security
+- Error handling for the frontend
+- Date handling

 ## Technologies:
 - Java 11